abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

-Exciting to announce the first release of [`automigrate`](https://github.com/abogoyavlensky/automigrate), the Clojure library for database auto-migration.
-It allows you to define models as an EDN data structure and migrate a database schema based on a model's changes.
+I'm excited to announce the first release of [`automigrate`](https://github.com/abogoyavlensky/automigrate), the Clojure library for database auto-migration.
+It allows you to define models as EDN data structures and migrate a database schema based on a model's changes.

-To grasp a point let's start with an example from [examples](https://github.com/abogoyavlensky/automigrate/tree/master/examples) dir of the repo.
-And then I will try to describe the motivation behind the tool and the chosen approach.
+To grasp the point, let's start with an example from the [examples](https://github.com/abogoyavlensky/automigrate/tree/master/examples) dir of the repo followed by a description of the motivation behind the tool and the chosen approach.
-If you would like to have more details you could find the full documentation at [README.md](https://github.com/abogoyavlensky/automigrate#automigrate) file of the project.
+If you would like to have more details, you can find the full documentation in the [README.md](https://github.com/abogoyavlensky/automigrate#automigrate) file of the project.

 ### Installation

-For now for making auto-migration only PostgreSQL is supported.
-Other databases are in plan to future development.
+For now, only PostgreSQL is supported for making auto-migrations.
+Support for other databases is planned for future development.
-For following example we will use database running as a Docker container as it described in [docker-compose](https://github.com/abogoyavlensky/automigrate/blob/59797c63ffd3af008dcb9825a9d8887347bf5c36/examples/docker-compose.yaml#L4-L11).
+For the following example, we will use a database running as a Docker container as described in [docker-compose](https://github.com/abogoyavlensky/automigrate/blob/59797c63ffd3af008dcb9825a9d8887347bf5c36/examples/docker-compose.yaml#L4-L11).

-To have `automigrate` ready for usage you could add the following alias to the project's `deps.edn` file:
+To have `automigrate` ready for usage, please add the following alias to the project's `deps.edn` file:

 ```clojure
 {...